RubixML/Server/README.md

 $response = new QueryModelResponse('classifier', [DataType::CONTINUOUS], true, false);
 ```

-### Rank Response
+### Score Response
-Return the anaomaly scores from a Rank command.
+Return the anaomaly scores from a Score command.

 **Parameters:**